brianGit78/josh_crib_check/README.md

 ```

 ## File System
 During training, this is set to pull from a NAS, which isn't entirely necessary, its just how I have it setup in my home (BlueIris dumps snapshots to my NAS, then I rsync or robocopy to my trianing machine).
-You can comment out the file_manager.sync_source line and have your training data already present in the project folder.
+You can run the training script with --skip_sync_source if your training data is already in the project folder.
+You will also need to manually seperate out your validation data.
 The file structure should look like this:
 ```
 <root of project>/